HL7/fhir-consent-management/input/pagecontent/technical.md

 ### Detailed Requirements

 #### Identifying Patients, Practitioners, Organizations, and Related Persons
 One of the most important parts of registering consents across systems is the proper identification of patients, practitioners, organizations, and related persons.
 For a self-contained consent adminstration system, the URIs of those entities could be used, but when consents are spread across multiple systems, those URIs may be potentially no longer useful.
-For that reason, this guide mandates that client systems SHALL query the consent administration service for the identifiers of the involved patients, practitioners, organizations, and related persons.
+For that reason, this guide mandates that §ID1:client systems **SHALL** query the consent administration service for the identifiers of the involved patients, practitioners, organizations, and related persons§.
 How exactly these systems will identify that the proper entities are discovered is out of scope of this guide.
 For patient matching and identification, the [FAST Interoperable Digital Identity and Patient Matching guide](https://hl7.org/fhir/us/identity-matching/) can be referenced.
 Similar means for matching and identifying practitioners, organizations, and related persons should be used.

 #### General Operation Details
 Every operation in this guide has an optional OperationOutcome defined as the return of the operation.
 This OperationOutcome instance will detail whether the operation was a success or not and, if not, what business rules did not allow the operation to be successful.
 The HTTP status code returned by the operation will indicate whether an operation was successful or not.
 But systems MAY return an OperationOutcome with a success to be consistent.
 Systems SHOULD return an OperationOutcome with the details if an HTTP status code of 4xx or 5xx is returned.

 #### Consent Management

-To satisfy the business use cases for consent management, three operations are defined that a consent administration service SHALL support:
+§OP1:To satisfy the business use cases for consent management, two operations are defined that a consent administration service **SHALL** support: File Consent and Revoke Consent.§

-* File Consent
-* Revoke Consent

-Along with these operations, consent administration service systems SHALL support searching for consents.
-Finally, a consent administration service SHALL support subscriptions to allow other systems to be informed when consents for a patient have changed.
+Along with these operations, §OP2:consent administration service systems **SHALL** support searching for consents§.
+Finally, §OP3:a consent administration service **SHALL** support subscriptions to allow other systems to be informed when consents for a patient have changed.§

 ##### File Consent Operation
 The [File Consent Operation](OperationDefinition-file-consent.html) is used to file a consent with a consent administration service.
-The details of the consent are contained in the [Consent](StructureDefinition-FASTConsent.html) instance and any documents that were used to generate the Consent are also included in the operation parameters.
-When filing a consent, the Consent status element **SHALL** be set to 'active'.
+The details of the consent are contained in the [Consent](StructureDefinition-FASTConsent.html) instance and any documents that were used to generate the Consent are also included in the operation parameters.  §OP4:When filing a consent, the Consent status element **SHALL** be set to 'active'.§

 ##### Revoke Consent Operation
 The [Revoke Consent Operation](OperationDefinition-revoke-consent.html) is used to revoke an existing consent with a consent administration service.
-The parameters are a reference to a pre-existing Consent instance along with a reference to the Patient who is the subject of the consent and any supporting documentation for the revocation.
-After a consent has been revoked, the Consent status element for the revoked consent **SHALL** be set to 'inactive'.
-A revoked consent **SHALL NOT** be deleted from the consent management system.
+The parameters are a reference to a pre-existing Consent instance along with a reference to the Patient who is the subject of the consent and any supporting documentation for the revocation.  §OP5:After a consent has been revoked, the Consent status element for the revoked consent **SHALL** be set to 'inactive'.§  §OP6:A revoked consent **SHALL NOT** be deleted from the consent management system.§

 ##### Searching for Consents
-To support searching for consents, the following search parameters SHALL be supported:
+§OP7:To support searching for consents, the following search parameters SHALL be supported§:

 * [patient]({{site.data.fhir.path}}consent.html#search)
 * [controller](SearchParameter-fast-consent-controller.html)